 SB 1101 would also require that by January 1, 2026, Cal Fire conduct mapping of potential fire boundaries across jurisdictions to support fire response and to plan for prescribed fires into the future.
 In addition, the legislation would require annual reports from Cal Fire on the severity of recent fires as well as community safety and other reporting information.

-We urge you to sign SB 1101 to better enable prescribed fires under planned, predictable conditions that minimize harmful smoke exposure and reduce catastrophic wildfire health risks.
+The American Lung Association supports SB 1101 to better enable prescribed fires under planned, predictable conditions that minimize harmful smoke exposure and reduce catastrophic wildfire health risks.
 Please contact me with any questions at William.Barrett@Lung.org.

 Sincerely,